MicrosoftDocs/cloud-adoption-framework/docs/govern/index.md

 4. *Enforce cloud governance policies*: Enforce compliance with the cloud governance policies using automated tools or manual procedures.
 The goal is to ensure that the use of cloud services is in line with the established cloud governance policies.
 Use Azure tools to help [enforce cloud governance policies](./enforce-cloud-governance-policies.md#azure-facilitation-enforcing-cloud-governance-policies-automatically).

-5. *Monitor cloud governance*: Monitor cloud use and teams responsible for governance to ensure they are compliant with the cloud governance policies.
+5. *Monitor cloud governance*: Monitor cloud use and teams responsible for governance to ensure they're compliant with the cloud governance policies.
 Use Azure tools to help [monitor cloud governance](./monitor-cloud-governance.md#azure-facilitation-configuring-cloud-governance-monitoring) and [set up alerts for noncompliance](./monitor-cloud-governance.md#azure-facilitation-configuring-cloud-governance-alerts).

 ## Cloud governance checklist